chaos-polymtl/lethe/doc/source/examples/dem/packing-in-ball/packing-in-ball.rst

 Packing in ball
 ==================================

-This is the second example of Lethe-DEM.
 This example is the three-dimensional version of the ``packing_in_circle`` example.
 It is recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_ for more detailed information on the concepts and physical meanings of the parameters in Lethe-DEM.

 Features
 ----------------------------------